 Whether the goal is high level competition, starting a fitness program, or simply playing with the kids, our highly qualified and experienced team here at Remuera Physiotherapy will give you the best treatment and advice to help you on your road to recovery.

-Neck Sprain
+Neck Pain

 Using a mix of joint mobilisation, massage, and appropriate exercises, we can reduce pain from the source and help you regain movement.

-Lower Back Sprain
+Lower Back Pain

 Rotator Cuff